Skip to content

 There is an immersive and sensory room facility within the school building, alongside a teaching kitchen and additional spaces that can be used for smaller group work or individual therapy input.

-Curriculum
+Curriculum and outcomes

 We have a personalised approach to teaching our curriculum, which is a semi-formal outline based on five main areas learning and a thematic approach, rather than subject specific.